petersmagnusson/passphrase.us/README.md

 # passphrase.us

-(Yet Another) Random password/passphrase generator
+(Yet Another) Random Password/Passphrase Generator

 You can run it off Github:

 https://magnusson-institute.github.io/passphrase.us/

-It should also be served (redirected) from here:
+It should also be working here:

 https://passphrase.us

-(This will redirect to a _static_ copy on the MI CDN)

 ## Philosophy